Guide for Hikers : What to Wear on Hiking Trail

 Where to travel in Nepal?
 So you’re done exploring all the popular UNESCO heritage sites in Nepal.
 You’ve visited the Kathmandu, Patan, and Bhaktapur Durbar Squares.
 You walked around the Boudhanath Stupa, lit thick incense, witnessed the rituals at the Pashupatinath Temple, and also had momentary nervous eye contact with the menacing monkeys at Swayambhu.

-To get a glimpse of the Himalayas, you got on the cable car to Chandragiri.
+To get a glimpse of the Himalayas, you get on the cable car to Chandragiri.
 If you love hiking, perhaps you took the chance to embark on the Tamang Heritage Trail (Langtang) too.
 You’re a certified adventure enthusiast if you’ve already braved the Everest trek/peak.

 During your visit, you’d been to Pokhara, enjoyed the wildlife safari ride in Chitwan National Park, and maybe even had the opportunity to trek the famed Annapurna Circuit.
 Fascinated by the idea of Buddha’s birthplace, Lumbini, your piqued curiosity led you there too.
 All these places are already checked off your list of destinations.